top of page

 But…” Cora interrupted, “we’re just passing through on the shortest route to the duke, who commissioned us to investigate the Brack.
 We’re taking Elric back to him, and we need safe passage through this forest.”
 Please let us through.

-Moffe frowned at the pair.
+Moffe frowned at her.
 “What’s the duke going to do?”

 “What do you mean?”